turingschool/launch-curriculum/module2/Project/index.md

 * Annotate your `program.cs` file with notes on how you will update the code to save records into the database.
 Commit these annotations and push up your branch.
 DM your instructors a link to your GitHub repo - we will reach out with feedback on your plans!
 * Update the program so that users and messages are saved to the database.

-When you are finished with iteration 2, create a pull request and schedule time with a cohort-mate or your instructor for some code review.
+When you are finished with iteration 2, create a pull request and schedule time with a cohort-mate for some code review.
+During the code review, make comments on the pull request indicating changes that you will make based on your review!

 ### Bonus Iteration!